OGGM/massbalance-sandbox/README.md

 # OGGM Mass-Balance sandbox

 Next generation of OGGM's mass-balance models.
 Work in process!

+---
+**The OGGM mass-balance sandbox does currently not work with OGGM>=v.1.6.
+More info under # How to install!**

+---

 > You are welcome to discover some new mass-balance options such as different climate resolutions or surface
 > type distinction.
 However, we want to make clear that this is